hvuarn/msc-thesis/README.md

 - Open the R project file `msc-thesis-public.Rproj` in RStudio (located in the root folder).
 - Run the scripts.

-## Abstract

-Mobile sensing has become increasingly popular for studying depression using objective, real-world data.
-However, much of the literature focuses on marginal associations without adjusting for measured confounding.
-This thesis addresses that gap by testing whether passively sensed **physical activity** predicts follow-up depression after controlling for **baseline depression** and other relevant covariates.

-We applied a novel framework combining **sparse functional data analysis (FDA)** with the **Generalised Hilbertian Covariance Measure (GHCM)** to two longitudinal datasets from Dartmouth College:
-- *StudentLife 2013* ($N=38$)
-- *StudentLife 2017–2022* ($N=196$)

-Four analyses were conducted, operationalizing physical activity as **daily active minutes** or **step counts**, and adjusting for baseline depression, concurrent behaviors (conversation duration, phone lock duration), and gender.
-A bootstrap procedure was used to quantify the uncertainty of GHCM $p$-values.

-Across all four analyses, we failed to reject the null hypothesis of conditional independence.
-However, bootstrap analysis indicated that three of the four results were inconclusive, and only one provided robust evidence for the null hypothesis.

-These findings suggest that, in these samples, the longitudinal physical activity signal did not add predictive value for follow-up depression beyond the conditioning variables.
-This work serves as a **proof of concept**, demonstrating a rigorous methodology for moving beyond marginal correlations to testing conditional associations in digital mental health.
-It highlights the critical importance of accounting for measured confounding.

 ## About This Repository